-- (1) Agreements provide 24 months' notice or payment in lieu thereof to the CEO, 18 months' notice or payment in lieu thereof to Executive Vice Presidents and Senior Vice Presidents and 12 months' notice or payment in lieu thereof to other NEOs. - (2) Incremental payment due is calculated as the average AIP award earned in the past three years, multiplied by the number of months' notice or payment in lieu thereof due.
-If the NEO has worked for the Corporation for less than three years, the AIP award will be averaged over the actual period worked. - (3) Plan participants continue to be entitled to payment, occurring at the end of each underlying three-year performance period.
-Incremental payment due is calculated as the final value of PSUs vested at the end of the performance period, prorated based on the number of days employed during the related performance period. - (4) Participants will be entitled to payment on the date of termination without cause within 24 months of a change of control, applying a Performance Multiplier of 100%. - (5) Not applicable to the 158,046 additional RSUs which were granted in 2021.
-These additional RSUs are not eligible for proration if the holder retires before the vesting date (see "2023 Long-term Incentive Awards").
+- (1) Agreements provide 24 months' notice or payment in lieu thereof to the CEO, 18 months' notice or payment in lieu thereof to Chief Financial Officer and Senior Vice Presidents and 12 months' notice or payment in lieu thereof to other NEOs. - (2) Incremental payment due is calculated as the average AIP award earned in the past three years, multiplied by the number of months' notice or payment in lieu thereof due.
+If the NEO has worked for the Corporation for less than three years, the AIP award will be averaged over the actual period worked. - (3) Except in certain circumstances, plan participants continue to be entitled to payment, occurring at the end of each underlying three-year performance period.
+Incremental payment due is calculated as the final value of PSUs vested at the end of the performance period, prorated based on the number of days employed during the related performance period.
+For PSUs granted after January 1, 2025 and where the plan participant gives at least six (6) months' notice of retirement and provides a noncompetition acknowledgement to the Corporation, the plan participant will continue to be entitled to payment, occurring at the end of each underlying three-year performance period, without proration. - Plan participants continue to be entitled to payment, occurring at the end of each underlying three-year performance period.
+Incremental payment due is calculated as the final value of PSUs vested at the end of the performance period, prorated based on the number of days employed during the related performance period. - (5) Participants will be entitled to payment on the date of termination without cause within 24 months of a change of control, applying a Performance Multiplier of 100%. - (6) Except in certain circumstances, plan participants continue to be entitled to payment, occurring after the vesting date.
+Incremental payment due is calculated as the final value of RSUs vested at the vesting date, prorated based on the number of days employed prior to the vesting date.
+For RSUs granted after January 1, 2025 and where the plan participant gives at least six (6) months' notice of retirement and provides a non-competition acknowledgement to the Corporation, the plan participant will continue to be entitled to payment, occurring after the vesting date, without proration.
+Discretionary RSUs granted to NEOs in 2024 are not eligible for pro-ration if the holder retires before the vesting date. - (7) Plan participants continue to be entitled to payment, occurring after the vesting date.
+Incremental payment due is calculated as the final value of RSUs vested at the vesting date, prorated based on the number of days employed prior to the vesting date.

-The following table sets out the estimated payments which would have resulted from termination without cause or a change of control, assuming the event occurred on December 31, 2023:
+The following table sets out the estimated payments which would have resulted from termination without cause or a change of control, assuming the event occurred on December 31, 2024: